bananamster/ddos_response/ddos_response_plan.md

 ## Incident Controller
 The incident controller has full authority to respond to the DDoS incident.
-List if your qualified incident controllers
+List of your qualified incident controllers
 Name | Contact Details
 -----------|-----------
 _Alice_ |